-Anne joined the board in 2014 and currently serves as Vice President.
+Anne joined the board in 2014 and currently serves as President.
 She and her husband Neil moved to Woodstock more than 30 years ago with their three children.
 Anne recently retired from Woodstock Union Middle and High School where she was School Nurse for the past 22 years.
-Anne is also on the board of the North Chapel, and is past chair of the Grants committee of the Ottauquechee Health Center.
+Anne is also on the board of the North Chapel and is past chair of the Grants Committee of the Ottauquechee Health Center.
 She has also been on the board of the Vermont State School Nurse Association and chaired the New England School Nurse Association Conference committee.

 She is very committed to the important role that a library plays in the community.

 Bill and his wife, Vick, bought a house in Woodstock in 2010, and he joined the board in 2016.
 Bill is a retired journalist who spent 25 years with Sports Illustrated in New York City.